Co-curated by Fabiola R. Delgado and Faride Mereb

 About the Curators

 Faride Mereb is a Venezuelan artist, award-winning book designer, teacher, researcher, and founder of publishing house Ediciones Letra Muerta.
-She currently lives in NYC with her husband, where she teaches, designs.
-Mereb is a visiting scholar at Columbia University exploring North and South Americas' hybridity through its printing and book history...
+She currently lives in NYC with her husband, where she teaches and designs.
+Mereb is a visiting scholar at Columbia University exploring North and South Americas' hybridity through its printing and book history.

 Fabiola R. Delgado is a Venezuelan Human Rights Lawyer turned independent curator, creative consultant, and program specialist at the Hirshhorn Museum.
-As Amnesty International Regional Manager, installing the first chapter of the organization in her state of Carabobo at age 19, but her activism in Venezuela proved too dangerous, forcing her to move to the United States where she currently seeks political asylum, and dedicates herself to finding justice through artistic and cultural expressions.
+As Amnesty International Regional Manager in Venezuela, her activism proved too dangerous, forcing her to move to the United States where she currently seeks political asylum, and dedicates herself to finding justice through artistic and cultural expressions.
 She strives for thought-provoking and imaginative projects that bring forward different perspectives, ignored, and forgotten stories.
 R. Delgado has worked with the Smithsonian Institution, The Embassy of Spain, Times Square Arts, The Center for Book Arts NYC, MacArthur Fellow Mel Chin, and the Obama White House.